dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization-extensibility.md

 ## Extensible Points in Localization APIs

-ASP.NET Core localization APIs are build from ground up to be extensible, this will allow the developers to customize the localization according their needs.
-For instance [OrchardCore](https://github.com/orchardCMS/OrchardCore/) takes the initiative to build a `POStringLocalizer` which described in detail [Portable Object localization](fundamentals/portable-object-localization) to use `PO` files to store the localization resources.
+ASP.NET Core localization APIs are built from the ground up to be extensible, this allows developers to customize the localization according to their needs.
+For instance [OrchardCore](https://github.com/orchardCMS/OrchardCore/) has a `POStringLocalizer` which describes in detail using [Portable Object localization](fundamentals/portable-object-localization) to use `PO` files to store localization resources.

-This article lists two extensibility points that localization APIs have, including localization culture providers and localization resources baking store.
+This article lists the two main extensibility points that localization APIs have: `RequestCultureProvider` and `IStringLocalizer`.

 ## Localization Culture Providers

-ASP.NET Core localization APIs came up with four providers that can determine the current culture of the web application:
+ASP.NET Core localization APIs has four providers by defult.
+These determine the current culture of executing request.:

 1. `QueryStringRequestCultureProvider`
 2. `CookieRequestCultureProvider`
 3. `AcceptLanguageHeaderRequestCultureProvider`
 4. `CustomRequestCultureProvider`

-All the above providers are described in detail [Localization middleware](fundamentals/localization), but in case if non of these providers don't meet your needs, you can build a custom provider using one of the following:
+All the above providers are described in detail in the [Localization middleware](fundamentals/localization) documentation, but if non of these providers don't meet your needs you can build a custom provider using one of the following:
 ### Using `CustomRequestCultureProvider`

-[CustomRequestCultureProvider](/dotnet/api/microsoft.aspnetcore.localization.customrequestcultureprovider?view=aspnetcore-2.1) provides a custom `RequestCultureProvider` that using a simple delegate allows you to determine the current localization culture.
+[CustomRequestCultureProvider](/dotnet/api/microsoft.aspnetcore.localization.customrequestcultureprovider?view=aspnetcore-2.1) provides a custom `RequestCultureProvider` that uses a simple delegate to determine the current localization culture.

 ::: moniker range=">= aspnetcore-2.2"